jipconan/jippyhome-3d-e-commerce/README.md

 - **Crypto.js**
 - **dotenv**

-## Challanges Faced
+## Challenges Faced

 ### Cloudinary problems

 - **Implementing uploading 3D model:**
   </br>
-  I coudln't upload 3D model at first so I have to check with the snipcart team what have went wrong.
+  I couldn't upload 3D model at first so I have to check with the snipcart team what went wrong.
 - **Implementing snipcart with backend to record order id:**
   </br>
-  I had a hard time trying to response back to snipcart.
+  I had a hard time trying to respond back to snipcart.

 ### Snipcart problems